A Machine-Learning Framework for Efficient Ring-Polymer Instanton Rate Calculations: Theory

 \subsection{Gaussian Process Regression}

 Gaussian Process Regression (GPR) is a machine learning method capable of learning the potential energy surface (PES) of molecules and materials.
-It has been widely applied to accelerate geometry optimization, transition state searching \cite{Koistinen2020, Denzel2020}, and path searching \cite{Koistinen_2016, Koistinen2019}.
+It has been widely applied to accelerate geometry optimization, transition state searching \cite{Koistinen2020, Denzel2020, Jonsson2026}, and path searching \cite{Koistinen_2016, Koistinen2019}.
 For the present application, GPR can generate a highly accurate representation of the PES in the vicinity of the instanton path using a relatively small number of training points.
-Once trained, the GPR model can be used to predict gradients and Hessians at the ring polymer beads, which significantly accelerates the instanton rate calculation.
-The optimization of the instanton path with GPR is performed iteratively and consists of two steps: optimizing the path on the surrogate PES generated by GPR and then adding new \textit{ab initio} data to update the GPR model.
+Once trained, the GPR model can be used to predict gradients and Hessians at the ring polymer beads, which can accelerate the instanton rate calculation.
+The GPR-based optimization of the instanton pathway can be formulated within a Bayesian optimization framework, and is performed iteratively in two steps: optimizing the path on the surrogate PES generated by GPR, followed by incorporation of new \textit{ab initio} data to update the surrogate PES.
 Details of applying GPR to accelerate instanton path searching can be found in the related literature \cite{GPR_Instanton, Laude2020, Fang2024} and in our previous work \cite{LINEB+GPR}.

 A key advantage of GPR is its ability to provide uncertainty estimates together with its predictions.
-By incorporating the GPR force uncertainty as the convergence criterion, the number of required force evaluations becomes independent of the number of beads used to converge the instanton path \cite{LowScalingGPR2019}.
+By incorporating the GPR force uncertainty in the convergence criterion, the number of required force evaluations can become independent of the number of beads used to converge the instanton path \cite{LowScalingGPR2019}.
 The procedure for computing the force uncertainty estimate is described in Appendix~\ref{appendix:force uncertainty estimates}.